Kerry Airport: Development since the 2000s

 The airport is a public limited company, but is not quoted on any stock exchange.
 It had an operating profit of €179,329 in 2009 on a turnover of €6,252,221.
 This represented a fall of 32% from the previous financial year.
 The operating profit for the year 2015 was €30,980.

 In January 2011, it was announced that 20 of the airport's 65 staff would be made redundant, owing to a fall in passenger numbers following Ryanair's withdrawal from its public service obligation (PSO) contract.

 It was announced in February 2012 that, owing to the codeshare agreement with Aer Lingus, the currently operated Dublin service with Aer Arann would be operated from 30 October 2012 under the brand Aer Lingus Regional.
 Aer Arann was later rebranded as Stobart Air.
 Passenger numbers on the Dublin route operated by Aer Lingus Regional, increased by 13.5% in 2014.

-In February 2017, Ryanair announced they would commence a twice-weekly service to Berlin–Schönefeld from 2 November 2017.